yuku/textcomplete/doc/how_to_use.md

 The `cacheBoolean` MUST be a Boolean.
 It defaults to `false`.
 If it is `true` the `searchFunc` will be memoized by `term` argument.
 This is useful to prevent excessive API access.

 TextComplete automatically make the dropdown unique when the callbacked array consists of Strings.
-If it consists of Objects and the dropdown shoud be unique, use `idPropertyStr` for teaching the specified property is good to identify each elements.
+If it consists of Objects and the dropdown should be unique, use `idPropertyStr` for teaching the specified property is good to identify each elements.

 ```js
 var searchFunc = function (term, callback, match) {